Official NAQT Rules

 Ethics and Conduct

 - All players, coaches, institutional representatives, and other persons associated with a team are bound by an honor code to behave responsibly and ethically.
-This includes, but is not limited to, treating all other participants and staff with courtesy, neither giving nor receiving impermissible assistance, not creating the temptation for another to cheat, abiding by all decisions of the tournament staff, not colluding with another person to “fix” a match result, not intentionally “throwing” a match, honestly reporting details of game situations to tournament officials, and promptly reporting violations of this honor code to a tournament staff member.
+This includes, but is not limited to, treating all other participants and staff with courtesy, neither giving nor receiving impermissible assistance, not creating the temptation for another to cheat, abiding by all decisions of the tournament staff, not colluding with another person to “fix” a game result, not intentionally “throwing” a game, honestly reporting details of game situations to tournament officials, and promptly reporting violations of this honor code to a tournament staff member.

 - Active players may not consult reference materials or make use of communication devices (such as phones or computers) during gameplay.
 Halftime, timeouts, and any post-game period during which protests are discussed and adjudicated are not considered “during gameplay.”
 This restriction does not apply to coaches and inactive players.